-1. Provide opportunities for growth and upward mobility.
+1. Provide opportunities for growth and upward mobility

 Any job can begin to feel like drudgery, but if employees feel like they are working towards a goal, they won't mind the long hours quite as much.

-2. Pay your staff well and show appreciation.
+2. Pay your staff well and show appreciation

 A pay check provides staff with the money they need to live, but it can also send a message about their worth within the restaurant.
 It won't take long for employees to move on to better-paying positions if they feel they are being underpaid.

 Small gestures of appreciation can also go a long way to making staff members feel valued.
-Whether you throw a staff party or make sure a worker gets an extra break when they are having a bad day, a little kindness can create a positive work environment that people are happy to come to every day.
+Whether you throw a staff party or you make sure a worker gets an extra break when they are having a bad day, a little kindness can create a positive work environment that people are happy to come to every day.

-3. Gather feedback.
+3. Gather feedback